kashifsohaib17/SQL_Project/ReadMe.txt

   Total cases, deaths, death percentage, and population of each country.
   Total cases, percent of population infected in the United States.
   Countries with the highest infection rate compared to their population.
-  Countries with the highest death count per population Continents with the highest death count per population The rolling count of people vaccinated and how the deaths were affected by it.
-This required me to join both tables and use a CTE
+  Countries with the highest death count per population.
+  Continents with the highest death count per population.
+  The rolling count of people vaccinated and how the deaths were affected by it.
+This required me to join both tables and use a CTE.

  Finally, the results of these queries were downloaded and transferred to Tableau for visualization.